HigyedArnold/Learn-Scala/README.md

 Learning functional programming from: Manning functional programming in Scala.

-Learning scala categories from: Scala with Cats.
+Learning scala categories from: Scala with Cats and Functional programming simplified.

 Well defined .gitignore, compile flag list and .scalafmt.conf added.